marcoalopez/GrainSizeTools/DOCS/getting_started.md

 By default, the ```summarize``` function returns:

-- Different **central tendency estimators** ("averages") including by default the arithmetic and geometric means, the median, and the KDE-based mode (i.e. frequency peak).
+- Different **central tendency estimators** ("averages") including the arithmetic and geometric means, the median, and the KDE-based mode (i.e. frequency peak).
 - The **confidence intervals** for the different means and the median at 95% of certainty in absolute and percentage relative to the average (*a.k.a* coefficient of variation).
 The meaning of these intervals are that given the observed data, there is a 95% probability (one in 20) that the true value of grain size falls within this credible region.
 - The methods used to estimate the confidence intervals for each average (excepting for the mode).
-By default the function ```summarize``` will choose the optimal method depending on distribution features (Lopez-Sanchez, 2020).
-For more details on how the methods are chosen see TODO.
+By default the function ```summarize``` will choose the optimal method depending on distribution features ([Lopez-Sanchez, 2020](https://doi.org/10.1016/j.jsg.2020.104042)).
+For more details on how the methods are chosen see...TODO.
-- Two dispersion measures of the population: the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) (Bessel corrected) and the [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range).
+- The sample size and two dispersion measures of the population: the (Bessel corrected) [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) and the [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range).
 - The shape of the lognormal distribution using the multiplicative standard deviation or MSD
 - A Shapiro-Wilk test warning indicating when the data deviates from normally and/or lognormally distributed (when p-value < 0.05).